-Abacavir/Lamivudine contains abacavir (which is also an active substance in medicines such as Trizivir, Triumeq and Ziagen).
+Abacavir/Lamivudine contains abacavir (which is also an active substance in other related medicines).
 Abacavir can cause a serious allergic reaction known as a hypersensitivity reaction.
 These hypersensitivity reactions have been seen more frequently in people taking medicines that contain abacavir.